hyosung11/Launch-School/Courses/journal.md

 07:20 Studying the context loss problem and solutions.
 I still don't like the term context loss.
 I prefer context change.
 It's definitely cold today.

 08:46 What can I do to help Omi sleep better?
 Let's keep that in the back of my mind.
 I want to review my study guide and then do some problems today.

+10:57 End of study session with Michael.
+I think things are a little more clear, but I'm not ready to take the exam yet.